Please note we are closed pending government advice on re-opening.

 Call in and see us if you are staying in the area, to take advantage of our local knowledge and information including details of places to visit, where to eat and what’s on in the area.

-If you require assistance finding accommodation we can book this for you.
 We have a full range of traditional souvenirs and postcards of Grantham together with guides and maps to help you along your way.

 Guildhall Arts Centre,